 Withdraw From a Program

-Please review the payment deadlines and cancellation policies on the Deadlines webpage before completing the form.
+Please review the payment deadlines and cancelation policies on the Deadlines webpage before completing the form.

-Students are responsible for the costs noted on the Polices webpage if you cancel regardless of whether you have paid the program fees at the time of cancellation.
+Students are responsible for the costs noted on the Polices webpage if you cancel regardless of whether you have paid the program fees at the time of cancelation.